 Haiku of J. Zimmerman

-(first published in Modern Haiku, The Heron's Nest, moonset, Roadrunner, Geppo, etc.)
+(first published in Modern Haiku, The Heron's Nest, Roadrunner, Ribbons, Geppo, moonset, etc.)

 Prize-winning and honorable-mention Haiku of J. Zimmerman